In risky bid, Trump stokes racial rancor to motivate voters

 In defending Thomas Jefferson and George Washington that night, Trump did not mention the Confederacy.
 Instead, he painted racial justice demonstrators with a broad brush that made no distinction between the many who oppose honoring the Confederacy and the relative few who question celebrating Founders who owned slaves.

-But Trump has repeatedly called for the preservation of statues of the Confederacy and the names of its generals on military bases — all assailed in the protests that have swept from coast to coast in the aftermath of the death of George Floyd.
+But Trump has repeatedly called for the preservation of statues of the Confederacy and the names of its generals on military bases — all assailed in national protests in the aftermath of the death of George Floyd.

 His comments are an apparent descendant, a half-century later, of Richard Nixon’s coded outreach to white voters known as the Southern Strategy.
 Trump himself has embraced Nixon’s phrase “the Silent Majority” to describe his own supporters.

-The belief is that his appeals will generate enthusiasm among the same disaffected white voters who made up the president’s base of supporters four years ago.
+The belief is that his appeals will generate enthusiasm among the same disaffected white voters who made up Trump’s base of supporters four years ago.

 But many in Trump’s orbit are sounding the alarm that 2020 is not 2016.

-White House advisers Kellyanne Conway and Jared Kushner, according to the officials, have both warned that some of the racist rhetoric, including the use of China-blaming “kung flu” to describe the COVID-19 pandemic, could turn off swaths of voters.
-And some believe there was more of an audience for inflammatory rhetoric about immigration four years ago, particularly as polls show the Black Lives Matter movement gaining widespread support.
+White House advisers Kellyanne Conway and Jared Kushner, according to the officials, have both warned that some of the racist rhetoric, including the use of China-blaming “kung flu” to describe the COVID-19 pandemic, could turn off groups of voters.
+Some believe there was more of an audience for inflammatory rhetoric about immigration four years ago, particularly as polls show the Black Lives Matter movement gaining widespread support.

 “The 2016 debate about immigration was about the future of sovereignty, the American worker, and our culture.
 The issues that involve race now are completely different,” said Sam Nunberg, a former Trump campaign adviser.